Lowton West Primary School Curriculum Intent Statement

 Teachers use different learning resources to teach core content, e.g. educational videos, artefacts, high quality texts and resources, visitors to school, the use of themed days, weeks and special events and ICT lessons.
 By using different techniques, we intend on keeping pupils engaged with learning and accommodate pupils who learn differently to their peers.

 The school carries out one-to-one or small group teaching and intervention sessions for pupils who require additional support.
 Parents can request this, but the school prioritises pupils who need the most help.
-Within these interventions, staff may breakdown the content of the lesson in a more digestible way for pupils.
+Within these interventions, staff may breakdown the content of the lesson in a more digestible way for pupils, working on smaller measurable steps of progress.
 Interventions are also used to revisit and overlearn key concepts.
-This allows pupils to get dedicated time, ensuring any questions that pupils may have get answered in a way they understand.
+This allows pupils to receive dedicated time, ensuring any questions that pupils may have get answered in a way they understand.
 It is important to note that these interventions supplement the work of the teacher and do not replace it.

 Outdoor learning: Our Geography and History curriculum ensures that our pupils have a deep understanding of our local history and geography, with an emphasis on the local area.
 The school grounds have been developed so they can enrich different curriculum areas.
 Our Science curriculum includes links to active learning in the school grounds and school garden.
-The curriculum includes first-hand experience where possible with carefully planned visits link to the topic work covered across each year group and also incorporate non-negotiables that we believe all pupils should experience during their Primary Education, such as a visit to a farm or Zoo, the theatre and a stately home or castle.
-In addition, all pupils have the opportunity attend an adventure based residential visit in Year 6.
+The curriculum includes first-hand experience where possible, with carefully planned visits linked to the topic work covered across each year group and also incorporate non-negotiables that we believe all pupils should experience during their Primary Education, such as a visit to a farm or zoo, an art gallery or museum, the theatre and a stately home or castle.
+In addition, all pupils have the opportunity to attend an adventure based residential visit in Year 6.
 Through a combination of learning techniques, we aim to ensure pupils enjoy learning and feel prepared for life after school.

 Extra-curricular activities: We provide a variety of extra-curricular activities for pupils that enhance their learning experience.
 The activities range from after-school clubs, to educational trips and visits – extra-curricular activities are provided each term, with opportunities for all year groups delivered throughout the year.
-Extra-curricular activities are designed to enhance pupils’ learning experience, form personal connections between pupils and their peers, build teamwork and teach skills essential for life after school.
+Extra-curricular activities are designed to enhance pupils’ learning experience, form personal connections between pupils and their peers, build teamwork, promote personal skills such as respect and resilience, teaching skills essential for life after school.